-In December 2022 the Scottish Government published its Onshore Wind Policy Statement2, setting out its ambition to deploy 20 GW of onshore wind capacity by 2030.
+In December 2022, the Scottish Government published its Onshore Wind Policy Statement2, setting out its ambition to deploy 20 GW of onshore wind capacity by 2030.
 This is in addition to the Scottish Government's ambition of 11 GW of offshore wind by 2030.

-Furthermore, on the 4th November 2024, NESO published the 'Clean Power 2030' paper, as advice to the government on how to achieve a low-carbon power system; where demand is met by clean sources (primarily renewables) with gas fired generation only to be used to ensure security of supply (primarily during periods of low wind).
-This publication further enhanced the need for us to continue to invest in our wider transmission network to ensure that targets around 2030 are met.
+Furthermore, on the 4th November 2024, NESO published the 'Clean Power 2030' paper as advice to the UK Government on how to achieve a low-carbon power system by 2030 where demand is met by clean sources (primarily renewables) with gas fired generation only to be used to ensure security of supply (primarily during periods of low wind).
+While subject to a decision by the UK Government, this publication reaffirmed the need to continue to invest in the wider transmission network to ensure that 2030 and later targets are met.